-Are replacement table tops for the Adjustable Table available?
+Are replacement table tops available for the E 1027 Adjustable Table?

 Yes.
 The table tops are separately available in the shop.
 Please note: Spare tops can only be combined with the original ClassiCon frame.

-Why is their a fourth hole in the glass plate frame?
+Why is their a fourth hole in the E 1027 Adjustable Table glass plate frame?

 The "fourth hole" serves as a drain opening during the chrome plating process.

-How do I know if it is an original?
+How do I know an E 1027 Adjustable Table is an original?